europeanplaice/subset_sum/docs/pkg/README.md

 * `find_subset_fast_only_positive`
     * It finds a subset from an array.
 It can't accept negative values but relatively faster.
 * `Sequence Matcher`
     * It finds subset sum relationships with two arrays.
+Solving multiple subset sub problem.

 `dpss` is short for `dynamic programming subset sum`.